seanbreckenridge/vps/README.md

 * Puts application code into `~/code`
 * Centralizes logs in `~/logs`

-This runs on an Ubuntu server, but it should be OS agnostic. `vps_install` will throw a fatal error before starting if I'm missing any required commands.
+This runs on an Debian server, but it should be OS agnostic. `vps_install` will throw a fatal error before starting if I'm missing any required commands.
 My server runs `nginx`, lots of the log based commands assume that.

 * [`vps_install`](./vps_install) clones and sets up environments for each application.
 Checks that you have corresponding commands/packages installed and that required credential/files are in the right location, installs virtual environments/packages for each application.
 * [`super`](./super) lets me interact with the underlying `supervisord`/`supervisorctl` processes with my environment variables/configuration.